So, you want to know how to start a men’s group? Interested in learning ideas that make men’s groups thrive? You’ve come to the right place!

 Don’t Be Afraid To Join Other Men’s Groups

-One of the best ways to help get clear on how to start a men’s group is to check out a few other men’s groups.
+One of the best ways to help get clear on how to start a men’s group is to check out a few other men’s groups or men’s accountability groups.
 Through seeing how others run their men’s circles you can get clear on what will work for you and the group you’d like to create.

 There are many men’s groups out there in a town near you, or you can give one of our online men’s groups a try.